-There are three main areas of focus within the project, the central North Star deposit, Glacier Valley to the south and West Star to the west (Figure 2).
+There are four main areas of focus within the project, the central North Star deposit, the Eastern Limb deposit adjacent to North Star, Glacier Valley to the south and West Star to the west (Figure 5).
 The South Star deposit (further south from Glacier Valley) is an exploration target and is not incorporated in these Mineral Resources.

-Figure 2 - Deposit location and tenements
+Figure 5 - Deposit location and tenements